strawberryhacker/operating-system-cortex-m7/README.md

 # Vanilla

-Vanilla is a single-core operating system for the ARMv7 architecture
+This is my 2020 summer project.
+Vanilla is a single-core operating system for the ARMv7 architecture.

 ## Coming soon